-Doosan Infracore says it has created a battery pack prototype for construction and agricultural equipment that it will use on the company's anticipated release of a 1.7-ton DX17Z-5 electric excavator early next year.
+Doosan Infracore says it has created a battery pack prototype for construction and agricultural equipment that it will use on the company's anticipated release of a 1.7-ton DX17Z electric excavator in mid-2023.

-(While it was showcased in the Doosan Infracore North America booth during 2020 ConExpo, Doosan sources say the DX17Z-5 won't make its way to North America until 2023.
+A prototype of the excavator was showcased in the Doosan Infracore North America booth during 2020 ConExpo.
 The company currently offers six compact excavators in North America, ranging from the 8,193-pound DX35-5 to the 18,960-pound DX85R-3.)

 The battery packs will consist of battery modules and a battery management system and cooling system joined in a frame.
 Doosan says this development allows it to accelerate both its battery pack business and its own electrified products.